 Healthcare associated infections (HAI) are infections that patients acquire during the course of receiving treatment for other conditions, or that healthcare workers acquire whilst performing work duties within a healthcare setting.
-HAIs can be very serious and may increase length of hospital stay.
-A proportion of HAI are preventable.
+HAIs can be very serious and may increase the length of hospital stay.
+A proportion of HAIs are preventable.
 Prevention and control of these infections in hospitals is a priority for Queensland Health and is the key to keeping patients and staff safe.

 Annual information for bloodstream infections (BSI) January 2012 - December 2012